Lemonnycodes/Catalog-Hub/README.md

 - Use the navigation bar to browse products, add new products, and log in.
 - To access protected routes, you need to log in.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch.
-3. Commit your changes.
-4. Push to the branch.
-5. Open a pull request.